davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.boulders/index.md

   Each line contains data for the state of a Boulder.
 The values are separated by a comma as follows: `diameter`, `xPosition`, `yPosition`, `xVelocity`, and `yVelocity`.

-- The next objective is to write a class that manages an ArrayList of `Boulders`.
-This class will read from the `boulders_data.txt` and construct `Boulders` based on the properties given in the file.
-Then it will allow us to simulate the motions of all these boulders over time.
+- The next objective is to write the `BoulderSim` class, which manages an ArrayList of Boulders.

 - Implement the `BoulderSim` constructor, which inputs the name of the file containing the boulder data.
 Your constructor should read this file and create the required number of boulders (using the `Boulder(..)` constructor) and add them to the `ArrayList`.
 While you're at it, make sure you call `makeVisible` on each boulder so they all start out visible.
 As you read in your file, you are reminded that a `String` can be tokenized using the `split(..)` method.
 You can also convert strings to `doubles` and `ints` using the `Double.parseDouble(..)` and `Integer.parseInt(..)` methods, respectively.

-  - Remember that, since the constructor is opening a file, you must specify that it `throws FileNotFoundException`.
+  - Since the constructor is opening a file, you must specify that it `throws FileNotFoundException`.
   - Remember to `close()` out the Scanner after you're finished reading the file.

 - Once you're done writing the constructor, you can test it by creating a new `BoulderSim` object, and passing it the `boulders_data.txt` file.
 If everything works, you should get no runtime exceptions and see six Boulders on the canvas.